mraniki/tt/README.md

 ## Install
 1) Create a private channel and a bot via [@BotFather ](https://core.telegram.org/bots/tutorial)
 2) Get your API Keys supported by [CCXT](https://github.com/ccxt/ccxt).
-3) Update the config (as per below), bot token, API in the .env file in config (and point your env file to container volume /code/config)
+3) Update the config (as per below), bot token, API in the .env file or in db config (and point your env file to container volume /code/config)
 4) Deploy :
 - via docker dockerhub (or ghcr.io) `docker push mraniki/tt:latest` or `docker push mraniki/tt:nightly`
 - or `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt`